elastic/elastic-package/README.md

 These tests allow you to exercise any Ingest Node Pipelines defined by your packages.

-For details on how to configure pipeline test for a package, see the [HOWTO guide](docs/howto/pipeline_testing.md).
+For details on how to configure and run pipeline tests for a package, see the [HOWTO guide](docs/howto/pipeline_testing.md).

 #### System Tests

 These tests allow you to test a package's ability to ingest data end-to-end.

-For details on how to configure amd run system tests, see the [HOWTO guide](docs/howto/system_testing.md).
+For details on how to configure and run system tests for a package, see the [HOWTO guide](docs/howto/system_testing.md).

 #### Asset Loading Tests